 The rural-urban commuting area (RUCA) codes classify U.S. census tracts using measures of population density, urbanization, and daily commuting.
+A second dataset applies 2010 RUCA classifications to ZIP code areas by transferring RUCA values from the census tracts that comprise them.
 The most recent RUCA codes are based on data from the 2010 decennial census and the 2006-10 American Community Survey.
 The classification contains two levels.
 Whole numbers (1-10) delineate metropolitan, micropolitan, small town, and rural commuting areas based on the size and direction of the primary (largest) commuting flows.
 These 10 codes are further subdivided based on secondary commuting flows, providing flexibility in combining levels to meet varying definitional needs and preferences.
 Descriptions of the codes are found within the data files, and also in the Documentation.

 State and county names included on the file provide initial help in locating census tracts of interest (all census tracts are nested within counties).
 To determine the census tract for a particular location within a county, please go to https://geomap.ffiec.gov/FFIECGeocMap/GeocodeMap1.aspx.